 As An Adult

-While children with the syndrome have parents, teachers, and caregivers watching out for their safety and protecting them, things change when you are an adult with this disorder.
+While children with the syndrome have parents, teachers, and caregivers watching out for their safety and protecting them, things change when you

 Holding down a job becomes difficult due to anxiety issues and attention problems.
 Social discretion challenges and the tendency to trust everyone indiscriminately can pose issues with navigating workplace politics.
 Learning issues can also mean you are susceptible to workplace bullying or find people giving you “a hard time.”
 These seem to be common problems for those with William’s syndrome, as shown in a 2014 article in The Atlantic focused on workplace issues for adults with the disorder.7